 Be on time – always.
 Here in Japan, 10 min to 5 min prior the actual meeting time is considered on time.
 So if the meeting is at 12, be there at 11:50.
 Don’t be too early as well.
 If you are too early, it is considered rude and inconvenient, especially if it is a job interview.
 Most of the places in Tokyo are small and they might not have enough space for you to wait, turning you a burden for the company.
 If it is the opposite and you think you will be late, immediately call the other person to let them know.
 It is always better to also give an estimate time of arrival.
 If you think you will be 15 min late, please call the person and say that, avoid being vague.

 Another thing that may surprise you when you get in Japan is the respect for queues.
 Anywhere you go, there will always be a queue and NO ONE trying to cut in.
 The most common place you will see this is the train station.
 You will see people forming queues on each side of the door, leaving the middle space for the passenger getting out of the train.
 This way the flux of people is free to come and go.
 The Japanese society is known for their respect for the rules and having a culture of being mindful about others, which leads us to the next tip.

 In western countries, it is common to see people going in and out of places with their umbrellas on their hands.
 This is poor Japanese etiquette.

 In front of every store, commercial building or office, you will find an umbrella hanger.
 The umbrella must stay outside or in a plastic bag to prevent dripping.
 It helps to keep the place clean and safe to walk around, but at the same time it also becomes a frustration due to the risk of having someone else taking you umbrella.

 I hope you have an awesome trip!
-If you want to learn more about Japan, feel free to explore our website and be immersed in fun and fashionable Japan!
+If you want to learn more about Japan!